 - It is recommended that you do not set a maximum batch size your endpoint will accept, or that if you do, that it is not excessively small, in order to prevent truncation of data on any attempted batch.

-If you have issues with your webhooks, it would be wise to monitor them either on your endpoint, or via the batch-status API, which is detailed here.
+You can also view the endpoint status in the Webhhook Batch Status tab in the app (EU).
 This will help inform you if there is a problem with the webhooks so it can be remedied before batches hit the 8 hour limit as described in the retry logic above.